 3D printing is truly becoming a disruptive phenomenon whose market, technologies, knowledge and field of application have witnessed serious exponential growth over the last 10 years.
 In fact, it’s made such a huge impact in how businesses operate that’s it’s included among one of the main technologies leading the fourth industrial revolution.
+We unpack the power of 3D printing in business.

 At a commercial level, 3D printing (also referred to as additive manufacturing) is transforming the industrial production sector through the redesign of the entire production line rather than just in terms of replacing current machinery.
 From prosthetics, bone structures, skin grafts and dentistry, to interior set modelling, architectural design, jewellery and rapid product prototyping like that used in the making of drones.
 The possibilities to improve the way we do business are seemingly endless with the adoption of 3D Printing.